 2. Grease a baking dish.

-4. Sprinkle 1 teaspoon of seasoned salt over the fillets.
+4. Sprinkle one teaspoon of seasoned salt over the fillets.

-5. Slice 2 large carrots, 1 zucchini, 1 red pepper, and 6 cherry tomatoes.
+5. Slice 2 large carrots, one zucchini, one red pepper, and six cherry tomatoes.
 Put them in a large bowl.

 6. Add 1 cup of raw broccoli florets to bowl.

-7. Add 1 tablespoon olive oil to the vegetables and stir until they’re all coated.
+7. Add one tablespoon olive oil to the vegetables and stir until they’re all coated.

-8. Arrange the vegetables on top of the fish.
+8. Dump the vegetables on top of the fish.